Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/design.rst

 The following classes are valid leaf nodes:

 * Members of :data:`nonpyomo_leaf_types <pyomo.core.expr.numvalue.nonpyomo_leaf_types>`, which includes standard numeric data types like :const:`int`, :const:`float` and :const:`long`, as well as numeric data types defined by `numpy` and other commonly used packages.
-This set also includes :class:`NonNumericValue <pyomo.core.expr.numvalue.NonNumericValue>`, which is used to wrap non-numeric arguments to the :class:`ExternalFunctionExpression <pyomo.core.expr.current.ExternalFunctionExpression>` class.
+This set also includes :class:`NonNumericValue <pyomo.core.expr.numvalue.NonNumericValue>`, which is used to wrap non-numeric arguments to the :class:`ExternalFunctionExpression <pyomo.core.expr.ExternalFunctionExpression>` class.

 * Parameter component classes like :class:`ScalarParam <pyomo.core.base.param.ScalarParam>` and :class:`_ParamData <pyomo.core.base.param._ParamData>`, which arise in expression trees when the parameters are declared as mutable.
 (Immutable parameters are identified when generating expressions, and they are replaced with their associated numeric value.)